prog4biol/pfb2019/README.md

 #### glob

 #### argparse

-Great (and overly-complicated) tool for parsing command line arguments and automatically generating help messages for scripts (very handy!).
+Great (if quite complicated) tool for parsing command line arguments and automatically generating help messages for scripts (very handy!).
 Here's a simple script that explains a little of what it does.

 ```python
 #!/usr/bin/python3